-Le Pellettier in La Pyrotechnie de Starkey ou l’Art de Volatilizer les Alcalis” ties legendary Alkahest to alkaline salts volatilization.
+Le Pelletier in La Pyrotechnie de Starkey ou l’Art de Volatilizer les Alcalis” ties legendary Alkahest to alkaline salt volatilization.

-French physician Jean Le Pellettier, since preface, assures he selected all Starkey writings that seemed appropriate for discovering the secret of Alkahest, and the Secret of its mysteries involving the volatilization of alkalis, giving the first entry into the major arcana.
+Since preface, French physician Jean Le Pelletier assures he selected all Starkey writings that seemed appropriate for discovering the secret of Alkahest, and the Secret of its mysteries involving the volatilization of alkalis, giving the first entry into the major arcana.

 This post is intended as an introduction.
-If you prefer jumping directly to proceedings skip at Starkey Pyrotechnie & Volatilization of Alkalis 2.
+If you prefer jumping directly to proceedings, skip at Starkey Pyrotechnie & Volatilization of Alkalis 2.
 Or download the entire file in French that you will find at the bottom of this article.

-As for Starkey being Philalethes, doubtful Le Pellettier dedicates several pages presenting contrary evidences on the case.
+As for Starkey being Philalethes, doubtful Le Pelletier dedicates several pages presenting contrary pieces of evidence on the case.
 He portrays George Starkey as a quarrelsome and unlucky man, who charged and was charged with inventions infringements, and who died of plague in a London jail in 1665.

-Back to main topic, inspite of different titles, french treatises are actually one.
-As Ferguson in his exhaustive Bibliotheca Chemica points out (on the left are here produced snapshots on the subject), Le Pellettier had his treatise published under two different titles and both in 1706, or better he sent to publisher two identical books which only difference were in title-page.
-However that was not infrequent in seventeenth century.
+Back to the main topic, in spite of different titles, french treatises are actually one.
+As Ferguson in his exhaustive Bibliotheca Chemica points out (on the left are here produced snapshots on the subject), Le Pelletier had his treatise published under two different titles and both in 1706, or better he sent to publisher two identical books which only difference was in title-page.
+However, that was not infrequent in the seventeenth century.
 But let’s get on with twin treatises now.

 Pyrotechnics is an appropriate term for alchemical chemistry.
 In greek πῦρ (pyr) is fire.
-Hermetics authors have given it an all comprehensive meaning.
-Indeed, in his preface, Le Pellettier introduces Starkey as: “ George Starkey doctor of medicine in London, unhappy with the galenic method he had thoroughly studied, undertook the review of Paracelsus and Van Helmont writings.
+Hermetics authors have given it an all-comprehensive meaning.
+Indeed, in his preface, Le Pelletier introduces Starkey as: “ George Starkey doctor of medicine in London, unhappy with the galenic method he had thoroughly studied, undertook the review of Paracelsus and Van Helmont writings.
 With such application, he entered principles and Mysteries, which made him a learned philosopher by fire.”

-As said in a post of mine on Aqua Regia, our Secret Fire or Alkahest or Universal Dissolvent or Spirit or Mercurius or Virgin or Old Man, is more than an Alchemy key.
+As my post on Aqua Regia said, our Secret Fire or Alkahest or Universal Dissolvent or Spirit or Mercurius or Virgin or Old Man is more than an Alchemy key.
 It is Alchemy Alpha and Omega (see Basilius Valentinus Azoth).
-It is not a secret (at least in this blog) that our Dissolvent to reduce matter-mass (1) to its essential can be produced by means of repeated changes of state in salts or ashes.
+It is no longer a secret that our Dissolvent to reduce matter-mass to its essential can be produced by repeated changes of state in salts or ashes.
 Hence one can understand the utter importance given by alchemists to salts volatilization.
-Volatilize means causing a substance to evaporate or disperse in vapor.
+Volatilization means causing a substance to evaporate or disperse in vapor.
 This is chemically speaking, but since we are in preparatory work this is just the case.
 See an Opus Magnum scheme.

-In Alchemy Tartar term is ubiquitous.
-To an extent that some alchemists have used it as an allegory for Mercurius Philosophorum.
+In Alchemy Tartar’s term is ubiquitous to an extent that some alchemists have used it as an allegory for Mercurius Philosophorum.
 Thus we are not here inevitably talking of ordinary potassium carbonate or hydroxide.
-Indeed, back to late renaissance and baroque period, the chemical purity of substances was unknown and scarcely demanded.
+Indeed, back in the late renaissance and baroque periods, the chemical purity of substances was unknown and scarcely demanded.